Wet/Dry vacuum injection - Cost $650,000 - Built in Taiwan in 1992 - Weight-3 Ton - ROI-10 years

 In November of 2020 we incorporated Merit3D as a company that just manufacturers parts, in mass, for companies that want to skip injection molding, Skip overseas inventory and want to make their products in the USA.
 One of my first partners was Blake Merrell who I knew from Boy Scouts years ago.
 Bringing him onboard as a founder was a great decision.
 Blake's knowledge of lean manufacturing and experience from running a truss factory was instrumental in helping us to be successful.

 In May 2021 we landed the very first ever 3D printed products to land on retail shelves.
-We 3D printed phones cases for Phoneskope and we landed them on retain shelves of Cabela’s, Scheels, Bass pro and Sportsman’s warehouse.
+We 3D printed phones cases for Phoneskope and they are now placed on retail shelves of Cabela’s, Scheels, Bass pro and Sportsman’s warehouse.
 This was just 6 months after we were told we couldn’t do it.

 Also in May we landed Dustless 3D printed parts on the shelves of construction supply houses across US and Canada.
 These products went from Idea to final product in months.
 It was so cool to see if take shape.